Nyco/Lean-Storytelling/README.md

 **Where does it come from?**

-Standing on shoulders of giants who stand on shoulders of giants: "TopSol Playbook" has its roots in the Lean Canvas approach by Ash Maurya, and gets inspirations from many other sources.
+Standing on shoulders of giants who stand on shoulders of giants, "TopSol Playbook" has its roots:

-I highly recommend this free online course: https://www.udemy.com/lean-canvas-course/ by Ash Maurya.
+* the Lean Canvas approach by Ash Maurya, I highly recommend this free online course: https://www.udemy.com/lean-canvas-course/ by Ash Maurya.
+* Monomyth or "Hero's journey": https://en.wikipedia.org/wiki/Hero's_journey

 **What can I do to help?**